SettRaziel/wrf_archlinux/README.md

 The scripts are licensed under the given license file.
 3rd party software and scripts are marked and can have different license conditions.
 Please check the folders for subsidiary license files.

+# Additional configurations
+* set_env.sh: Set the correct file path to the location where you want to store the installed libraries

+# Todo
+* generic file paths will be added later as shell parameters